gt-sdi/omniauth-demo/README.md

 1. Clone this repo to your development environment.
 1. Create _.key_ and _.crt_ files as per this [article](http://www.akadia.com/services/ssh_test_certificate.html).
 1. Create the directory _lib/certs_ and copy the _.key_ and _.crt_ files from the previous step to it.
-1. Create and then modify _config/omniauth.yml_ as shown below so that it has your Salesforce key and secret, changing the <key> and <secret> placeholders to your actual key and secret.
+1. Create and then modify _config/omniauth.yml_ as shown below so that it has your Salesforce key and secret, changing the placeholders to your actual key and secret.
 1. Start WEBrick with `rails server` while in the root directory of your project.
 1. Make sure the Salesforce account to which these keys are related has REST enabled!
 1. Use your browser to navigate to `https://localhost:3000/auth/salesforce`.